 12. Your live chat

 If you’re attending or hosting any tradeshows or events, we recommend you utilize that time to grow your email list.
 During the show/event you can, have a station where people can sign up for your email list, gather emails via a game, take as many business cards as possible, scan badges with the promise to donate $1 to charity – the possibilities are endless.
 Even better, after the show/event it’s common for the organizer to send out a list of all attendees and their emails.

 14. Subscribe option in email signature

 Generally, contests/giveaways are usually thought to be effective for B2C companies but there are a ton of ways you can leverage them for B2B companies.
-Stripe as an example, gives away Stripe branded t-shirts all of the time, who doesn’t love a free t-shirt?
-Another example is Mailchimp, which gives away figurines of their mascot.
+Stripe is a great example.
+They give away Stripe branded t-shirts all of the time, who doesn’t love a free t-shirt?
+Another example is Mailchimp, which gives away figurines of their mascot, too cute.
 You can easily utilize these or other creative initiatives to gather email addresses during a giveaway or contest.
 Plus, it’s free advertising!
 Every time your customer wears the shirt or posts their cute money figurine on social media, your company is getting exposure

 16. Contact forms